Download Careers360 App

 Hormone Production:

-• The placenta produces various hormones, hCG, progesterone, and estrogen, which play a very vital role in maintaining pregnancy.
+• The placenta produces various hormones, hCG, progesterone, and estrogen, which play a vital role in maintaining pregnancy.

 Placental Barrier